-Source- Author’s Calculation, 2024.
+Source- Authors Calculation, 2024.

 3.5 Factors Affecting Educational Credit

 The study employed the pooled OLS regression model to examine the factors that could potentially influence the unequal distribution of loans across India.
 Based on the Hausman test results, the fixed effect model is deemed more appropriate than the random effect model due to the chi-square statistic of 13.9, which surpasses the threshold value.
 Therefore, we refute the null hypothesis that the random effect model is more suitable.
 When comparing the pooled regression model to the fixed effect model, we observe that the coefficients for the time variable and state id are not statistically significant.
 This suggests that there is not a substantial level of heterogeneity between the state id and time variable.
 Therefore, the pooled model is selected for this research.
 The independent variables consist of the gross state domestic product (GSDP), the gross enrollment ratio (GER), the number of educational institutions in the region, and the number of bank branches in the region.
 The continuous variables are obtained by converting the number of bank branches and the number of educational institutions into logarithmic form.
 The findings of the pooled OLS regression model are presented in Table 4.